CyberDefender369/Email-Slicer/README.md

 <h1>Email Slicer</h1>

 <h2>Description</h2>
-This Python project demonstrates how to slice strings.
+This Python project demonstrates how to slice out a username and domain from an email address.

 <h2>Language and Utilities Used</h2>